demarey/pharo-rest-tutorial/README.md

 We now need to define a serialization for our domain object.
 A widely used format is JSON.
 In pharo, we use the `NeoJSON` library.
-We will add a method `neoJsonMapping:` on the AED class that will specify how to map an EAD to a Json object.
+We will add a method `neoJsonMapping:` on the AED class that will specify how to map an AED to a Json object.
 A class method in Pharo can be seen as a static method in Jave (as opposed to an instance method that can only be used on an instance and not a class).
 ```Smalltalk
 neoJsonMapping: mapper